 On its site about the status of a “warp drive”, NASA has a useful ruler for measuring the development of any particular technology.
-This ruler has six stages:
+This ruler has five stages:

 - The very beginning of the quest for knowledge.
 This is when you know what you’d like to accomplish, but you have no idea if it is even possible.